How to Become an HR Professional

 Here we take a look at the two CIPD qualifications we most recommend for advancing your HR career if you're just starting out.

 You don't need any previous qualifications or experience to study this beginner-level course.
 It'll teach you everything you need to know to get started by giving you an overview of the fundamental issues and principles in the HR industry.
-You'll learn the required practical skills and professional standard expected in the HR working environment and you'll gain a contextual understanding of HR as it applies to business.
+You'll learn the required practical skills and professional standards expected in the HR working environment and you'll gain a contextual understanding of HR as it applies to business.

 Upon completing your CIPD Level 3 Foundation Diploma you will have the required skills for roles such as: